xquintana/DumpReport/README.md

 __Notes:__

 * {LOG_FILE} is replaced with the debugger's log file name.
-* {PROGRESS_STEP} is replaced with a command that allows to keep track of the progress.
+* {PROGRESS_STEP} is replaced with a command that allows to keep track of the progress, or removed if the progress messages are disabled.
 * {INSTRUCT_PTR} is replaced with the Instruction Pointer register's name (RIP or EIP, depending on the dump bitness).
 * The effective machine is changed to x86 if the module _wow64.dll_ is found.
 This only applies when debugging a 64-bit dump of a 32-bit process.
 * '_echo_' commands are used to define sections and simplify the parsing of the log.